defenseunicorns/compliance-auditor/docs/oscal/component-definition.md

 lula generate component -c https://raw.githubusercontent.com/usnistgov/oscal-content/master/nist.gov/SP800-53/rev5/json/NIST_SP-800-53_rev5_catalog.json -r ac-1,ac-2,au-5
 ```

-There are optional flags that can be added to the command to generate a component definition:
+There are optional flags that can be added to the command to generate a component definition - see [lula generate component](../cli-commands/lula_generate_component.md) for details.
-- The remarks you wish to map from the control parts to the requirement remarks`--remarks`; `assessment-objective,statement,guidance`
-- The title of the component `--component`; `Software Title`
-- The output file of the component `-o` or `--output`; `oscal-component.yaml`

 ### Reproducibility